Handling Data Heterogeneity in Federated Learning via Knowledge Distillation and Fusion: Introduction

-The main contributions of this paper are summarized as follows. \begin{itemize}[leftmargin=0.3cm] \itemsep{-0.15em} \item We make the first step forward to design a privacy-preserving FL scheme that achieves both high (i.e., over FedAvg) model performance and high fairness in heterogeneous FL.
+\item We make the first step forward to design a privacy-preserving FL scheme that achieves both high (i.e., over FedAvg) model performance and high fairness for devices in heterogeneous FL.

-\item We propose two techniques T1 (active-inactive model aggregation technique) and T2 (global-local knowledge fusion technique) used in \name.
+\item We propose two techniques, T1 (active-inactive model aggregation technique) and T2 (global-local knowledge fusion technique), used in FedKF.
 Both T1 and T2 can help to improve model performance and model fairness in heterogeneous FL.

-\item We theoretically prove that \name can directly turn out to be a good solution to achieve high model performance and high fairness in heterogeneous agnostic FL.
-Thus, \name has much broader impacts in reality.
+\item We theoretically prove that FedKF can directly turn out to be a good solution to achieve high model performance and high fairness in heterogeneous agnostic FL.
+Thus, FedKF has much broader impacts in reality.

-\item Intensive experiments demonstrate that \name outperforms all previous solutions (in terms of the three performance metrics, communication efficiency, and robustness).
-The superiority of \name is more significant with an increasing degree of data heterogeneity.

 \end{itemize}